Retreats

 The Limits of Antidepressants

 Antidepressants, which target neurotransmitters, have been a staple in treating depression since the 1970s.
-While Prozac is one of the most well-known, there are numerous classes of antidepressants, including selective serotonin reuptake inhibitors (SSRIs), tricyclic antidepressants (TCAs), monoamine oxidase inhibitors (MAOIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs).
+While Prozac is among the most recognized, there are various classes of antidepressants.
+These include selective serotonin reuptake inhibitors (SSRIs), tricyclic antidepressants (TCAs), monoamine oxidase inhibitors (MAOIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs).

 These antidepressants help many people, but unfortunately, not everyone… Today, we know that several forms of depression can be resistant to medication treatments.
-Additionally, the short-term and long-term side effects of antidepressants can be unpleasant and discourage patients, including fatigue, irritability, digestive disturbances, emotional detachment, and memory loss.
+Additionally, the short-term and long-term side effects of antidepressants can be unpleasant and discourage patients.
+They could include fatigue, irritability, digestive disturbances, emotional detachment, and memory loss.

 Exploring Alternative Therapeutic Approaches

 These unwanted effects have led some individuals to try alternative therapeutic solutions.
-Psychotherapy is often considered as a secondary option in the treatment of depression.
+Many often consider psychotherapy as a secondary option in the treatment of depression.
 Its effectiveness depends on the patient, their emotional receptivity, and many other factors that are still unknown.

 Given the relative effectiveness of conventional treatments, several therapeutic approaches have emerged to combat depression.
 These include St. John’s wort, Griffonia simplicifolia, meditation, fasting, microdosing of magic mushrooms or LSD.